-Using scrap lumber and wire mesh, I created slightly elevated platforms in my chicken run that allow the chickens to nibble green grass but prevent root damage.
-These boxes give young grass the protection it needs to be established in even a crowded chicken run, while providing portioned forage and entertainment for enclosed chickens.
-Read how to build a chicken grazing box.
+Starting around 2011, I created slightly elevated platforms using scrap lumber and wire mesh that allow the chickens to nibble green grass while preventing root damage.
+These boxes give young grass the protection it needs to grow thick even in a crowded chicken run, while providing forage and entertainment for enclosed chickens.

 2. Close & Plant Your Chicken Run in the Spring

-A March/April rest for my chicken run means grass seeds germinate and root undisturbed and perennial plants get to emerge from dormancy without the added stress of pecking.
+A March/April rest for my chicken run means grass seeds germinate undisturbed and perennial plants emerge from dormancy without the stress of pecking.

-BONUS: Sunflowers, if given a headstart, can tolerate growing inside a chicken run.
-Plus, planting sunflowers in April or May means having mature heads of seeds to supplement commercial chicken feed in the fall.
+Sunflowers, if given a headstart, can tolerate growing inside a chicken run.
+Planting sunflowers in April or May can produce mature heads of seeds to supplement commercial chicken feed in the fall.

-For most plants, being located in a chicken run spells doom, but there are a few plants that thrive in this environment.
-In southern Missouri, a Redbud Tree that I severely prune back every year in order to keep it shrub-sized is the star of my chicken run.
+For most plants, a chicken run spells doom, but plants that thrive in your climate are more likely to stand up to the rigors of the coop.
+In southern Missouri, a Redbud Tree that I absolutely decimate with a vicious annual pruning to keep it shrub-sized is the star of my chicken run.

-Consider what grows naturally without tending in your climate, and has a sturdy composition?
-Native plants have an edge, especially in a high traffic coop.
+Consider what grows naturally without tending in your climate.
+Native plants have an edge, and are more likely to thrive in tough-to-plant areas like a chicken coop.
+Check out this Native Plant Finder Tool for insight into your local flora.
 If you have nuisance plants that grow aggressively in other sections of your property, consider digging them up and transplanting to your coop.

-Whatever you plant, you’ll need to plan on fencing off that area for 3-6 months, to allow your perennials to get established.
+Whatever you plant, you’ll need to plan on fencing off that section to allow your perennials to get established.
+In my experience, a wire cloche is often the best way to protect a plant without taking up too much of the coop-run-real-estate.
+Rubber mulch rings are also helpful for protecting roots once chickens do have access.
 Although it’s a long-term commitment, the shade of a small tree or shrub established in your coop is worth it!
-An established shrub in your coop promotes flock health- your birds will spend the heat of summer under the shrub breathing fresh breezes rather than retreating to a stuffy coop interior.
+Shrubs and small trees in your coop promote flock health- your birds will spend the heat of summer under the shrub breathing fresh breezes rather than retreating to a stuffy coop interior.

 4. Use your Chicken Coop Run as an Arbor

-I think my most successful method to landscape my chicken run has been landscaping over and around the chicken run.
-Vining plants around the coop provide shade, and once the plants are established, chickens will generally leave the thick stems alone.
-Growing Watermelons vertically on a chicken coop has been very successful for me, and a symbiotic gardening method where the chickens fertilize the watermelon, which then shades the chickens and provides chicken food.
+I think my most surprisingly successful method for landscaping my chicken run has been landscaping over and around the chicken run.
+Plants that vine up, over, and around the coop provide shade, and once the plants are established chickens generally leave the thick stems alone.
+Growing Watermelons Vertically on a chicken coop has been very successful for me, and a symbiotic gardening method where the chickens fertilize the watermelon, which then shades the chickens and provides chicken food.

 Although the chickens can’t reach the melons growing overhead, after you’ve harvested and prepared the watermelon, chickens love the rind.
 Read more about using your coop as an arbor here.